WebAcademyFrontend1601/chat/README.md

 # chat

-Front-end part for chat app created with Material Design Lite, ES6, React and Redux
+Front-end part for chat app created with Material Design Lite and AngularJS

 ## Instalation
 ```